-A worryingly high number of Asian bamboo longhorn beetles turn out to have been emerging across Europe for about a century already, finds an international research team.
-Curiously, the records of the invasive, non-native to the Old Continent species are mostly sourced from citizen scientists and online platforms, which proves the power of involving the public in species monitoring.
+A worryingly high number of Asian bamboo longhorn beetles (Chlorophorus annularis) turn out to have been emerging across Europe for about a century already, finds an international research team, headed by researchers from the Center of Natural History, University of Hamburg, Germany.
+Curiously, the recent records of the invasive, non-native to the Old Continent species are mostly sourced from citizen scientists and online platforms, which proves the power of involving the public in species monitoring.
 The study is published in the open-access, peer-reviewed scientific journal BioRisk.

 In our globalised world, which has already become victim to climate change and biodiversity loss, non-native species present a further threat to our ecosystems.
 Thus, the rising accounts of newly recorded alien species are of serious concern to both scientists and (inter)national institutions.
 However, surveying non-native species remains limited to a small fraction of species: those known to be particularly invasive and harmful.

 One of the multitude of non-native species that are currently lacking efficient and coordinated surveying efforts is the Asian bamboo longhorn beetle (Chlorophorus annularis).
 Naturally occurring in temperate and tropical Southeast Asia, the insect feeds on a variety of plants, but prefers bamboo.
 Thus, due to the international trade of bamboo and the insects ‘travelling’ with the wood, the species has continuously been expanding its distribution around the world.
 Its first appearance in Europe was recorded back in 1924, when it was identified in England.